Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 2. Next review what the accuracy requirement is that must be achieved for the total metering system (primary and secondary) so that the accuracy statement becomes an integrated +/- system value at the indicator/totalizer.
 Once the target system accuracy is established, analyze what differential pressure transmitter accuracy is required and how many transmitters will be used to cover the wide range application.
 When selecting the correct differential pressure transmitter model, take into consideration what the maximum differential produced by the Venturi meter will be at the maximum flow rate so that the right differential pressure transmitter range code can be selected.

-To illustrate the previous point, Figure 1 shows an example taken from a commonly used Rosemount 3051CD Differential Pressure Transmitter with a selected range of 0 -250 inches of water column.
+To illustrate the previous point, Figure 1 (below) shows an example taken from a commonly used Rosemount 3051CD Differential Pressure Transmitter with a selected range of 0 -250 inches of water column.
 However, at start-up the transmitter is calibrated to what the maximum differential of the application would be (plus a small buffer) of 154.35 inches of water column = 20.0 mA output signal from the transmitter.
 Typically, most people would calibrate the transmitter for figure 1 to 165.0 so that any excursion beyond the assumed maximum flow rate of 2600 GPM would be accurately reported.

 Case Study: Implementing Wide Range Metering Systems